Symptoms & Causes

 Some of the symptoms that can be caused by active trigger points

-Arrhythmia, Arm Pain, Bladder Control (includes frequency, urgency, leakage and nocturia), Bowel Symptoms (including IBS), Carpal Tunnel Syndrome, Costochondritis, Diarrhea (chronic), Dry Cough (chronic), Erectile Dysfunction (ED), Fibromyalgia, Frozen Shoulder, Genital Pain, Headache (includes cluster and cervicogenic headaches), Heartburn/GERD, Intercourse (painful), Joint Pain (e.g. arthritis), Levator Ani Syndrome, Lower Back Pain, Migraine, Menstruation Pain (i.e. dysmenorrhea), Pelvic Floor Dysfunction, Plantar Fasciitis, Prostatitis (diagnosed), Rectal Pain, Sciatica, Shin Splints, Shoulder Joint Symptoms, TMJ Dysfunction, Thoracic Outlet Syndrome (TOS), Tennis Elbow, Vertigo/Dizziness.
+Arrhythmia, Arm Pain, Bladder Control (includes frequency, urgency, leakage and nocturia), Bowel Symptoms (including IBS), Carpal Tunnel Syndrome, Costochondritis, Diarrhea (chronic), Dry Cough (chronic), Erectile Dysfunction (ED), Fibromyalgia, Frozen Shoulder, Genital Pain, Headache (includes cluster and cervicogenic headaches), Heartburn/GERD, Intercourse (painful), Joint Pain (e.g. arthritis), Levator Ani Syndrome, Lower Back Pain, Migraine, Menstruation Pain (i.e. dysmenorrhea), Pelvic Floor Dysfunction, Plantar Fasciitis, Prostatitis (diagnosed), Rectal Pain, Sciatica, Shin Splints, Shoulder Joint Symptoms, TMJ Dysfunction, Testicular Pain, Thoracic Outlet Syndrome (TOS), Tennis Elbow, Vertigo/Dizziness.